Gyoniku Sausage: Classic Japanese Fish Sausage

 Gyoniku Sausage (魚肉ソーセージ)

-The Japanese sausage is generally called “Gyoniku Sausage (魚肉ソーセージ)” or literally “Fish Sausage” as the word “Gyoniku (魚肉)” means fish meat in Japanese.
+The Japanese sausage is generally called “Gyoniku Sausage (魚肉ソーセージ)” or literally “Fish Sausage” as the word “Gyoniku (魚肉)” means “fish meat” in Japanese.
 It was first created in 1949 and afterward popularized.

 O-Sakana Sausage

-Gyoniku Sausage is also known as Sakana or Osakana Sausage.
-As you may know, while “Sakana (さかな, 魚)” means fish in Japanese, the word “O (お)” in “Osakana (おさかな)” is the prefix for making a polite expression.
-Incidentally, the pictured fish sausage from Nissui has the name “Osakana Sausage (おさかなソーセージ)”.
+As you may know, while “Sakana (さかな, 魚)” means “fish” in Japanese, the word “O (お)” in “Osakana (おさかな)” is the prefix for making a polite expression.

-The product from Nissui contains a long, somewhat thick fish sausage packed in an orange-colored plastic casing, and by tearing a notch you can easily cut open the plastic casing.
-At a glance, the sausage inside looks like a Vienna sausage, but its main ingredient is fish.
+The product from Nissui contains a long, thick fish sausage packed in an orange-colored plastic casing.
+By tearing a notch, you can easily cut open the packaging.

 Ingredients

-In fact, as you can see in the ingredient list, the first ingredient of the Nissui’s Osakana sausage is fish and other ingredients include wheat protein paste, starch, soybean protein powder, vegetable fat and oil, sugar, salt, brewed vinegar, onion extract, spices, bonito extract, yeast extract, amino acids, bone calcium, and colors (Cape jasmine, tomato lycopene).
+Other ingredients include wheat protein paste, starch, soybean protein powder, vegetable oil, sugar, salt, brewed vinegar, onion extract, spices, bonito extract, yeast extract, amino acid seasoning, bone calcium, and colors (Cape jasmine, tomato lycopene).

 Taste